Tech-TTGames/Tickets-Plus/README.md

-This branch is for the pages expirience.
+This branch is for the pages experience.